 Multiple epiphyseal dysplasia (also known as dysplasia epiphysealis multiplex or Fairbank disease) is a type of non-rhizomelic dwarfism characterized by flattening and fragmentation of epiphyses.

 Multiple epiphyseal dysplasia is inherited in an autosomal dominant pattern.

-- delayed and irregular secondary ossification centres
+- delayed and irregular secondary ossification centers

 - flattened and squared-off epiphyses

 - double-layered patella

 - hypoplastic tibial and femoral condyles with shallow intercondylar notch